jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 You saw how to create and run a Node.js web app by using Bluemix.
 With one click, you created a Git repository, populated it with example code, and automatically deployed the application.
-You changed the code and pushed the changes to the Git repository by using both the command line and the web IDE.
+You changed the code and pushed the changes to the Git repository by using both the command line and the
+Web IDE.
 Then, you automatically built and deployed your changes, checked the deployment status, and verified your changes.

 [1]: /tutorials/jazzeditor/images/runbar_green.png